- Verb: Encourage or promote the development of (something, typically something regarded as good.)

 - Not everyone is called to BE the foster parent, but everyone IS called to care for orphans in some capacity.

 So.
 Here we are, some 3.5 weeks after this snapshot in time and still moving forward.
 Craig and I attended an orientation meeting with one local group, but it didn’t seem like the right fit for us.
-We found another.
+Although we did connect with one Atlanta parent with a similar outlook as us, it wasn’t enough for us and we found another.
 I attended their orientation last night, sans Craig, who is in Ohio with Michael Card and the Biblical Imagination Conference, but with all the girls.

 And today I’m filling out paperwork.
 Preparing for fingerprinting.
 Remembering life with diapers and car seats and strollers and bottles and realizing just what a major game changer this whole thing actually is.